Dhiraj96/coding_assignments/README.md

 3. LinkedList: An implementation of a linked list class in C++ with testing.
 4. Object_List: An implementation of an object list class in Java with unit testing.
 5. Minesweeper: Creates a minesweeper game and prints its solution
-6. Sudokusolver: Solves a sudoku puzzle (if it exists) and displays the original board as well as the solution for the puzzle side by side.
+6. Sudokusolver: Solves a sudoku puzzle (if the solution exists) and displays the original board as well as the solution for the puzzle side by side.